JackFongNew/dsiprojects/Ames Iowa Housing Price Prediction/README.md

 ### Regression Model Selection
 It is always good to apply various model to perform the regularization to get the better outcome.
 For my selected features, Ridge regression has computed lesser root mean squared error (RMSE) compare to the other regression model.

-## Overall
+## Further Recommendation
-The housing prices are recorded from 1872 till 2010 whereby many other aspects are not considered such as world economy crisis, changes in state government housing policies, housing demand, land availability for development etc. All of these aspects will lead to fluctuations in housing prices.
+From my knowledge of housing prices and the property industry in general, it surprises me that location does not rate higher as the predictor.
+I should consider to include more location related features to improve my prediction.

-From my perspective, we have to include all the factors capable of impacting housing prices.
+From my perspective, we have to include all the factors capable of impacting housing prices such as economy crisis and changes in state government housing policies.
 Doing so, we can have a better prediction of the housing price.

 In addition, it is recommended that the model has to be revisited and updated with new information to ensure the model is improved.